mostly-ai/mostlyai/README.md

 pip install -U torch==2.6.0+cpu torchvision==0.21.0+cpu 'mostlyai[local]' --extra-index-url https://download.pytorch.org/whl/cpu
 ```

+> **Note for Google Colab users**: Installing any of the local extras (`mostlyai[local]`, or `mostlyai[local-gpu]`) will downgrade Numpy from 2.0 to Numpy 1.26, due to Opacus dependency.
+You'll need to restart the runtime after installation for the changes to take effect.

 ### Start a MCP Server Locally

 1. Initialize the client with LOCAL mode on a TCP port